-We spent so much money on food every week.
 We would spend between $200-$250 a WEEK on food so that was cut down to $100 a week.
 I would shop ads, clip coupons and plan out weekly menus.
 We didn’t eat out as much and I started packing my husband’s lunch for work.
 Check this link here to help you save money on groceries as well.

 We got rid of cable, that was hard for me at first but I found other things I like to do.
 This is when I started walking.
 Check out my post how I lost 55 lbs.
 HERE!
 We were able to save another $50.

-We had to say goodbye to our Apple 4S phones LOL. (we actually got to keep them, we just couldn’t talk on it) We just used our house phones and if I needed my husband I would call him at work.
+No more Iphones for us.
+We just used our house phones and if I needed my husband I would call him at work.
 I know it sounds old fashion but that’s what we had to do.
 That was savings of $190.